ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 # Transport Security Protocol Interfaces

 This section describes the interface surface exposed by the security protocols described above, with each interface.
 Note that not all protocols support each interface.

 ## Configuration Interfaces

 Configuration interfaces are used to configure the security protocols before a handshake begins or the keys are negotiated.

 ### Identity and Private Keys

 The application can provide its identities (certificates) and private keys, or mechanisms to access these, to the security protocol to use during handshakes.
 Protocols: TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2

 ### Supported Algorithms (Key Exchange, Signatures and Ciphersuites)

 The application can choose the algorithms that are supported for key exchange, signatures, and ciphersuites.
-Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2 --> TODO: Check MinimalT
+Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2

 ### Session Cache

 The application provides the ability to save and retrieve session state (tickets, keying material, server parameters) that may be used to resume the security session.
 Protocols: TLS, DTLS, QUIC + TLS, MinimalT

 ### Authentication Delegate

-The application provides access to a seperate module that will provide authentication, using EAP for example.
+The application provides access to a separate module that will provide authentication, using EAP for example.
-Protocols: IKEv2 --> TODO: Check others
+Protocols: IKEv2

 ## Handshake Interfaces

-Handshake interfaces are the points of interation between a handshake protocol and the application, record protocol, and transport once the handshake is active.
+Handshake interfaces are the points of interaction between a handshake protocol and the application, record protocol, and transport once the handshake is active.

 ### Send Handshake Messages

 The handshake protocol needs to be able to send messages over a transport to the remote peer to establish trust and negotiate keys.
 Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)

 ### Receive Handshake Messages

 The handshake protocol needs to be able to receive messages from the remote peer over a transport to establish trust and negotiate keys.
 Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)

 ### Identity Validation

 During a handshake, the security protocol will conduct identity validation of the peer.
 This can call into the application to offload validation.
 Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)

 ### Source Address Validation

 The handshake protocol may delegate validation of the remote peer that has sent data to the transport protocol or application.
 This involves sending a cookie exchange to avoid DoS attacks.
 Protocols: QUIC + TLS

 ### Key Update

 The handshake protocol may be instructed to update its keying material, either by the application directly or by the record protocol sending a key expiration event.
 Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2

 ### Pre-Shared Key Export